ShawinMendis/ionic4-geolocation-maps/README.md

 STEP 03

-Replace the google map API key in environment/environment.ts
+Replace the google map API key in environment/environment.ts file.

 STEP 04

 Run ionic serve or ionic serve --lab to run the project locally.

-You can find the demo in here